Get answers for your health queries from top Doctors for FREE!

 • It is possible to perform tests that measure bladder pressure with a tube to determine how efficiently the bladder discharges.
 These studies can also determine the amount of urine flow.
 It is known as Urodynamic testing.

-• If your urologist believes the retention is brought on by a nerve issue, specific procedures might be performed.
-Electromyography or EMR is one such procedure.
+• If your urologist believes a nerve issue causes the retention, specific procedures might be performed, such as electromyography or EMR is one such procedure.

 Can urinary retention lead to complications after catheter removal?

-Early catheter removal can be done successfully, but some patients may experience acute urinary retention after catheter removal, most likely because of anastomotic edema.
+Early catheter removal can be done successfully, but some patients may experience acute urinary retention post catheter removal, most likely because of anastomotic edema.

-What are the treatments for urinary retention after catheter removal?
+Treatment options for urinary retention after catheter removal

 Self-care measures to prevent urinary retention after catheter removal